davewibisono/nwb/content/about-us/_index.md

         2.0 was released in February 2019.
 Please give it a try.
 Join our mailing list for updates or ask questions on our Slack channel.
-    - text: To learn more about the approach taken to develop the NWB Format, please read our open access Neuron NeuroView article and bioRxiv preprint.
+    - text: To learn more about the approach taken to develop the NWB Format, please read our open access eLife article.
 nwb_goals_section:
   enable: ture
-  title: "Technical Design Goals of the NWB: N Format"
+  title: "Technical Design Goals of the NWB Format"
   boxes:
     - title: Compatible
       icon: /images/compete.png